You usually have several tests to check for lung cancer. This might include all or some of the following:

 Most people start by seeing their GP.
 They can do some tests to help them decide whether you need a referral to a specialist.
 Your GP might send you for a chest x-ray.

 A chest x-ray is a test that can help to diagnose lung cancer.
-It can also check whether a lung cancer has spread to, for example, the bones.

 X-rays use high energy rays to take pictures of the inside of your body.
 They can show up changes in the lungs.
 Changes can be due to cancer but can also be caused by other lung conditions.